-In the course of one year, Davids fortunes had abruptly changed from riches to rags and he found himself living in his car at Public Park amongst a legion of downtrodden souls.
-Davids was a sad story and unfortunately, a common one in todays recession.
-At one time, he had it all: the big house in hills, a young, beautiful wife, two Labrador Retrievers (thankfully, no children since the pair had decided to put procreation on temporary hold), and a pair of fancy German cars (a far cry from the beat up Ford sedan he now called home) but all of it had quickly vaporized thanks to the mortgage meltdown.
+In the course of one year, David's fortunes had abruptly changed from riches to rags and he found himself living in his car at Public Park amongst a legion of downtrodden souls.
+David's was a sad story and unfortunately, a common one in today's recession.
+At one time, he had it all: the big house in the hills, a young, beautiful wife, two Labrador Retrievers (thankfully, no children since the pair had decided to put procreation on temporary hold), and a pair of fancy German cars (a far cry from the beat up Ford sedan he now called home) but all of it had quickly vaporized thanks to the mortgage meltdown.

-Today was December 11, Davids birthday and rather than head down to the shelter for a hot meal, he decided he would part with his last valuable possession, an expensive Swiss watch, and splurge on nice meal, a good bottle of wine and a few supplies.
+This day was December 11, David's birthday and rather than head down to the shelter for a hot meal, he decided he would part with his last valuable possession, a expensive Swiss watch, and splurge on a nice meal, a good bottle of wine and a few supplies.
 After David crawled out of his car, stretched his weary arms and greeted the new day he strategized his first move.
-I think clean up a little before I head into town.
-That way the pawnbroker wont ask me where I got the watch.
-I dont want any trouble.
+I think I'll clean up a little before I head into town he thought.
+That way the pawnbroker won't think I stole the watch.
+I don't want any trouble.

 Startled and slightly frightened, the woman stopped in her tracks wondering if something was wrong.